dmbarbour/wikilon/docs/AwelonLang.md

 For performance and maintenance reasons, this environment is mostly *ephemeral*.
 That is, we can logically or physically 'reset' the system to use a fresh, new `forall v.
 Env v` environment.
 This improves performance insofar as it allows us to work with variables containing linear, lazy, or parallel values.
 This simplifies maintenance by providing a convenient worst-case recovery from "bad states" produced by buggy bots.
 A subset of variables may be backed by durable storage, rather like a memory-mapped file.
 Reflective writes to the dictionary, certain volumes of the filesystem, etc. could survive resets.
 To preserve performance, synchronizing to disk should be modeled as an explicit request rather than implicit upon commit.

 Security is a relevant concern.
 Fortunately, the `forall v` constraint provides strong [capability security](https://en.wikipedia.org/wiki/Capability-based_security) for bot definitions: a bot is limited to the provided environment.
-Consequently, it is trivial to wrap a distrusted definition and control its access to the environment, to model a sandbox or chroot jail.
-In concrete terms, I propose to represent references as `[ref-debugname1123-hmac]`.
-The serialized representation is necessary in contexts such as debugging, reflection, stowage, memoization, and distributed computing.
-The HMAC will be based on *ephemeral* entropy, cryptographically unique per system reset.
-Further, a linter could warn when `ref-*` words are observed in the normal dictionary.
+This can be statically enforced if we represent references as `[ref-debugname1123]` then statically reject `ref-*` words within the dictionary.
+We need this serializable representation for references in context of stowage, memoization, reflection, debugging, and distributed computation.
+If necessary for stronger protections, we could add an HMAC to the references and modify the API with built-in channels and read-only vs write-only facets.

 ### Time Dependent Behavior